impulsado/wannaNotes/Writeups/TryHackMe/CyberDefense/Windows Fundamentals 1.md

 ```
 Use Case #1
 1. Create a .txt file on the desktop with content (hello.txt).
-2. In a cmd execute notepad hola.txt:hidden
+2. In a cmd execute notepad hello.txt:hidden
 3. Say yes to it
 4. Type what you want and save
 5. Try to find the file.
 It is totally hidden.
 ```

+Cannot be deleted without deleting the host file.
+(There are some Third Party programs that are able to do it)

 ## System32
 `C:\Windows` is known as the folder which contains Windows O.S. files.